 We have partnered with UK charity SportsAid since 2014 to help bring young athletes' dreams to life and over that time have raised and donated over £1 million.
 Each year we sponsor 50 up-and-coming British athletes from disabled and non-disabled disciplines.

-RBC colleagues assume the role of ‘buddies’, offering personal support for these sporting stars of the future.
+RBC colleagues volunteer their time to become 'buddies', offering personal support and encouragement to these sporting stars of the future.
 We also provide our Team RBC athletes and their parents with workshop sessions where they get to learn valuable skills that will help them progress both as athletes and young people.
-This partnership emulates RBC’s Olympic Athlete and Training Ground programmes in Canada.
+This partnership emulates RBC's Olympic Athlete and Training Ground programmes in Canada.

 SportsAid's patron is Her Royal Highness the Duchess of Cambridge.